aml-org/syaml/README.md

 - Lexer

-  Converts YAML files to YEAST tokens using Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference)
+  Converts YAML files to YEAST tokens.

+  The lexer and the YEAST tokens are based on Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference).

 - Parser